Residence Hall Policies (RH) and Room Regulations (RR)

-The Residential Life Office recognizes that students may wish to decorate campus residence for a variety of holiday celebrations.
-When decorating any public area, students must consult with their Student Life Coordinator, the Director of Residential Life or the Director of Safety and Security to insure proper precautions has been taken.
+The Residential Life Office recognizes that students may wish to decorate their campus residence/residence hall.
+When decorating any public area, students must consult with their Residential Life Coordinator or the Director of Residential Life to insure proper precautions have been taken.
 Residents must remove all Holiday decorations one week after the Holiday or before each campus residence closing, whichever comes first.

-Personalization should be done with consideration towards your safety and no item may hinder proper egress from the residence in case of fire or other emergency.
-You are encouraged to decorate and furnish your campus residence to your own tastes and preferences, within the following guidelines:
+Personalization should be done with consideration toward the safety of all residents and no item may hinder proper egress from the residence in case of fire or other emergency.
+Residents are encouraged to decorate and furnish their campus residence to their own tastes and preferences, within the following guidelines:

-- Setting-up rooms up as "Combined Living Quarters" (i.e., setting one room up as a living room and another as a bedroom) is prohibited in campus housing with the exception of Asbury 10, Wesley mini-suites, and Williams 105.
+- Setting-up residence hall rooms up as "Combined Living Quarters" (i.e., setting one room up as a living room and another as a bedroom) is prohibited in campus housing.

 - Some types of beds provided by the College can be bunked or lofted with minimal hardware.
 Bunk pegs are available through the Office of Residential Life.
 Note that there is no campus storage.
 If furniture is removed you must store it at an off campus location (i.e., parents, rented storage unit).
 All furniture that the College provides must be intact and in the residence when a student checks out.
 If a chair or bed frame is removed or disassembled to accommodate personal furniture at the beginning of a semester/year, it must be reassembled and replaced when the resident leaves campus.

-- You may place stereo and TV antennas inside your room provided they leave no permanent mark or damage.
-Items (i.e., flags, signs, banners, antennas, etc.) may not be attached to the exterior of the building, outside your residence, or in hallways.
+- Items (i.e., flags, signs, banners, etc.) may not be attached to the exterior of the building, outside a residence, or in hallways.
 An exception is made for Greek organizations to hang flags from their housing area.

-- You may move freestanding furniture within your residence.
+- Freestanding furniture within a residence may be moved.
 Built in furniture may not be removed or disassembled at any time or for any reason.
 We recognize that residents frequently wish to remove freestanding furniture from rooms to accommodate lofts or other personal belongings.
 Residents are responsible for any and all damaged or missing furniture, regardless of circumstances and will be charged for damage, missing parts, or fully missing furniture as assessed at the time of check out.
 If College furniture is found unattended in a public area or outside of a campus residence, the furniture will be removed for safety reasons.
-The occupants of that room will be charged the cost of replacing the furniture, which can exceed $200 per piece.
+The occupant(s) of that room will be charged the cost of replacing the furniture.

 - Personally constructed lofts are permitted within very specific guidelines.
 See Loft Guidelines for these standards.
 Lofts are not permitted in College Apartments.

 - Decorations must be nondestructive to walls, floors, ceilings, and furniture.
-You will be assessed repair costs for any permanent damage to your residence, so be careful.
+Residents will be assessed repair costs for any permanent damage to the residence.